Linear Depth Increase of Lambda Terms along Leftmost-Outermost Beta-Reduction

 \section{Abstract}

-Accattoli and Dal~Lago have recently proved that the number of steps in a \lo\ \betareduction\ rewrite sequence to normal form provides an invariant cost model for the \LambdaCalculus.
-They sketch how to implement \lo\ rewrite sequences on a reasonable machine, with a polynomial overhead, by using simulating rewrite sequences in the linear explicit substitution calculus.

-I am interested in an implementation that demonstrates this result, but uses graph reduction techniques similar to those that are employed by runtime evaluators of functional programs.
-As a crucial stepping stone I prove here the following property of \lo\ \betareduction\ rewrite sequences in the \LambdaCalculus: For every \lambdaterm~$\alter$ with depth $d$ it holds that in every step of a \lo\ \betareduction\ rewrite sequence starting on $\alter$ the term depth increases by at most $d$, and hence that the depth of the $n$\nb-th reduct of $\alter$ in such a rewrite sequence is bounded by $d\cdot (n+1)$.
+Performing $n$ steps of \betareduction\ to a given term in the \lambdacalculus\ can lead to an increase in the size of the resulting term that is exponential in $n$.
+The same is true for the possible depth increase of terms along a \betareduction\ sequence.
+We explain that the situation is different for the \lo\ strategy for \betareduction: while exponential size increase is still possible, depth increase is bounded linearly in the number of steps.
+For every \lambdaterm~$\alter$ with depth $d$, in every step of a \lo\ \betareduction\ rewrite sequence starting from $\alter$ the term depth increases by at most $d$.
+Hence the depth of the $n$\nb-th reduct of $\alter$ in such a rewrite sequence~is~bounded~by~$d\cdot (n+1)$.

-\begin{dedication} Dedicated to Albert Visser on the occasion of his retirement, \\ with much gratitude for my time in his group in Utrecht, \\ and with my very best wishes for the future!